hamlim/Future-Grid/README.md

 - [x] scss source file
 - [x] minified css file
 - [ ] Css modules definition of the grid system (for importing into react/whatever)
+- [ ] Github Pages to explain the grid features